 Wait!
-Before you hit send, do these five steps to ensure that your resume will have that added polish to make the employer take notice:
+Before you hit send, do these five last minute resume checks to add that polish that will make the employer take notice:

 Do you have an “objective statement” at the top section of your resume?
-You know, the one that sounds like this: “Experienced professional seeking meaningful employment in an organization that offers opportunities for growth and advancement”?
+You know, the one that says: “Experienced professional seeking meaningful employment in an organization that offers opportunities for growth and advancement”?
+If you do, you can go ahead and delete it.

-If you still have this section, it’s time to replace it with a career statement or professional summary.
-This answers the question, “Who am I?”
-You can use a simple statement like: “Marketing professional with proven skills in lead generation and promotion for corporations in the insurance and investment industries.”
+Instead of the statement, you should have a professional summary instead.
+It should answer the question, “Who am I?”
+Use a simple statement like: “Marketing professional with proven skills in lead generation and promotion for corporations in the insurance and investment industries.”
 Or “Warehouse supervisor with more than 10 years of management and training experience.
 XX Certification holder and skilled at coaching staff.”

 You will notice that a professional summary is more effective than an objective statement because it immediately tells the employer what you are capable of and what you can offer.
-This can hold their attention better and make them more interested to read on.
+This will hold their attention and make them interested to read on.

-While you are on the top section of your resume, might as well double check if your name and contact details are error-free.
+And while you are on the top section of your resume you might as well double check if your name and contact details are error-free.
 This is such a no-brainer but sometimes we trip up on the simplest details.
 Check if you included links to your LinkedIn profile, personal website or blog (if you have).
 If it’s relevant to your job (for communications specialists or social media/marketing professionals, for example), add links to your social media profile (Instagram, Twitter, Facebook, etc.) too.

 You should check:

-- Your name, contact details, necessary links (and if they’re working).
+- your name, contact details, necessary links to see if they’re working.

-- That you used your personal phone number and email address.
+- that you used your personal phone number and email address.
 Don’t use contact details from your current employer.
-This will give recruiters the impression that you are job-hunting while at work.
+This will give recruiters the impression that you’re job-hunting while at work.

-- That there are no outdated or unnecessary details like career objective, “references available upon request”, hobbies, or photos.
+- for outdated or unnecessary details.
+Examples are your career objective, mentioning “references available upon request”, listing hobbies, or adding a photo.

 - that your email address sounds professional.